mike130201/Pick_and_Place/README.md

 # Pick and Place

-This project is a pick and place solution based on an industrial robot to automate the assembly process of parts on a production line.
+This project is a pick and place solution for the OpenManipulatorX.

 ## Requirements

 To run this project you need the following components:

-- Industrial robot
+- Ubuntu 20.04.
-- Vision sensor
+- ROS Noetic.
-- Motion controller
+- Matlab.
-- Robot control software
+- OpenManipulatorX.
-- Vision control software
+- Open CR.
-- Parts to be assembled
+- Gazebo (Optional)

 ## Installation